 That is strategies like DVRT Master, Cory Cripe show actually work so much better than mobility training strategies that are being thrown out by a lot of people.
 Far too often, the mobility training that people give are for people that are already mobile!
 Let’s think about how to develop better strategies for those that need it the most!

-We know right now is a tough time for many, that is why we are giving 3 DVRT workout programs away with code “train” HERE for people and have 30% ALL throughout our DVRT site with code “save30” HERE.
+We know right now is a tough time for many, that is why we are giving 3 DVRT workout programs away HERE for people and have 25% ALL throughout our DVRT site with code “save25” HERE.
 We can only hope to be a place where people get ideas and excitement for something good!